LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-login-system-part-2-and-lobby.md

     }
 }
 ```
-Should be self explaining the Set function is used to apply a RoomData to it.
+Should be self explanatory.
+The Set() function is used to apply a RoomData to it.
 We will also have to create a prefab for the script:
 - Create a UI Image as a child of the Content of Scroll View and name it RoomListPrefab.
 - Add 2 texts and a button to it, 1 text will be the name the other the slots and the button will be used to join the room.